GandhiCloudLab/ilab-knowledge-docs/envizi-modules/modules.md

 # Envizi Modules

-Several modules or components are available in IBM® Envizi ESG Suite.
+Several modules are available in IBM® Envizi ESG Suite.

-The below Table shows which modules are available in the standard and premium editions.
+The below tables shows the list of modules available in Envizi.

-Module  Category    Standard    Premium
-Scope 1 & 2 GHG Accounting	Emissions Management	Included	Optional Scope 3 GHG Accounting	Emissions Management	Included	Optional Target setting and tracking	Emissions Management	Excluded	Optional Supply Chain Intelligence	Emissions Management	Excluded	Optional ESG Reporting Frameworks	ESG Reporting	Included	Optional Building Ratings and Benchmarks	ESG Reporting	Excluded	Optional Surveys and Assessments	ESG Reporting	Excluded	Optional Utility Bill Analytics	Decarbonization	Excluded	Optional Interval Metering Analytics	Decarbonization	Excluded	Optional Sustainability Program Tracking	Decarbonization	Excluded	Optional
+- Scope 1 & 2 GHG Accounting
+- Scope 3 GHG Accounting
+- Target setting and tracking
+- Supply Chain Intelligence
+- ESG Reporting Frameworks
+- Building Ratings and Benchmarks
+- Surveys and Assessments
+- Utility Bill Analytics
+- Interval Metering Analytics
+- Sustainability Program Tracking

+Below is an introduction to the modules, with headings indicating whether each is a Premium or Standard module.

 #### Scope 1 & 2 GHG Accounting (Premium | Standard)
 Use the emissions calculation engine to calculate scope 1 and 2 emissions.